zhangyihome/code-push-cli/cli/README.md

 code-push patch <appName> <deploymentName>
 [--label <releaseLabel>]
 [--mandatory <isMandatory>]
-[--description <descriptio>]
+[--description <description>]
 [--rollout <rolloutPercentage>]
 ```

-Aside from the `appName` and `deploymentName`, all parameters all optional, and therefore, you can use this command to update just a single attribute or all of them at once.
+Aside from the `appName` and `deploymentName`, all parameters are optional, and therefore, you can use this command to update just a single attribute or all of them at once.
 Calling the `patch` command without specifying any attribute flag will result in a no-op.

 #### Label Parameter

 Indicates which release (e.g. `v23`) you want to update within the specified deployment.
 If ommitted, the requested changes will be applied to the latest release in the specified deployment.